ResonantHbbHgg/bbggLimits/toyStudy/README.md

 ## Read the workspaces

-A script called [readWS.py](readWS.py) allows you to read the workspaces from the signal and background of the actual analysis (which are also commited here).
+A script called [readWS.py](readWS.py) allows you to read the workspaces from the signal and background of the 2016 analysis.
+These workspaces are also committed here.

-Here is a plot of the data distribution and backround fit in mgg in the most sensitive category (excluding single Higgs):
+Here is a plot of the data distribution and background fit in mgg in the most sensitive category (excluding single Higgs):

 ![Bkg fit in mgg](figs/fig_bkg_mgg.png)